TheLuoFengLab/ChemFM/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The ChemFM is tested on Python 3.10 and PyTorch 2.4.1.
-The environment can be installed easily via a conda environment according to the following steps:
+ChemFM has been tested with Python 3.10 and PyTorch 2.4.1.
+You can easily set up the required environment using Conda by following these steps:

-* Clone the Repository
+* Clone the repository
   ```bash
   git clone https://github.com/TheLuoFengLab/ChemFM.git
   cd ChemFM
   ```
-* Create and Activate Conda Environment
+* Create and activate Conda environment
   ```bash
   conda env create -f environment.yml
   conda activate ChemFM